rahuljha/rahuljha.github.io/index.md

 ![Profile Picture](/assets/thalia_square.jpeg){:width="150px"}

-I am an applied scientist at Microsoft working on Natural Language Processing and Machine Learning problems.
-I've worked on ads relevance ranking (Bing), dialog and language understanding (Cortana) and document summarization (Office365).
+I am an applied science tech-lead at Microsoft working on Recommendation and Ranking, Natural Language Processing and Machine Learning problems.
+Some of the projects I've worked on are ads relevance ranking, dialog and language understanding, document summarization and content recommendation.

 Before Microsoft, I got my PhD from University of Michigan in 2015 working under Prof. Dragomir Radev ([now at Yale](https://yale-lily.github.io/)).
 My thesis work focussed on automatic survey generation of scientific topics.